Enkidu-6/tor-ddos/README.md

 **ipset -L tor-ddos**

-Run **compare.sh** file ( wget https://raw.githubusercontent.com/Enkidu-6/tor-ddos/main/compare.sh ) to simply check the block list against the list of all tor relays.
+Run **compare.sh** file to simply check the block list against the list of all tor relays.
 It will display the IP addresses in the block list that are also a tor relay.

 They stay in the list for a maximum of 12 hours and then released, unless they break the rules again.

-Every time you run **compare.sh** you are given the option to either automatically remove all of them or only the relays that are running two instances of Tor.
+Every time you run **compare.sh** you are given the option to either automatically remove all the relays or only the relays that are running two instances of Tor from the block list.

 You can also remove those relays periodically from your block list using the simpler scripts suitable for a cron job in the **cron** directory.
 Use them as you see fit.